jmanc3/winbar/README.md

 xcb-image | to manipulate images unzip | to unzip the resources

-On voidlinux you can run the following to get set up for compiling
+On voidlinux you can run the following to get set up for compiling and installing
 ```bash
 sudo xbps-install -S git gcc cmake make pango-devel cairo-devel librsvg-devel libxcb-devel xcb-util-devel pulseaudio-devel xcb-util-wm-devel libxkbcommon-devel libxkbcommon-x11 libconfig++-devel xcb-util-keysyms-devel xcb-util-image-devel papirus-icon-theme lxappearance unzip
 ```